m0n0t0ny/Folder-Mapper-VSCode-Extension/README.md

 📊 Text-Based Mapping: Generate a comprehensive text-based map of your folder structure.
 🔍 Depth Control: Customize the mapping depth to focus on specific levels of your project.
-🚫 Smart Exclusions: Utilize .foldermapperignore files to exclude specific files or directories from mapping.
+🚫 Smart Exclusions: Utilize ignore files (.gitignore, .vscignore, .foldermapperignore) to exclude specific files or directories from mapping.
 🖥️ User-Friendly Interface: Navigate and operate the extension effortlessly through a sleek sidebar interface.
 ⏳ Real-Time Progress: Track the mapping process with a visual progress bar for instant feedback.
 📂 Flexible Output: Choose your preferred location to save the generated folder structure map.